Poincaré conjecture: Ricci flow with surgery

 where g is the metric and R its Ricci curvature, and one hopes that, as the time t increases, the manifold becomes easier to understand.
 Ricci flow expands the negative curvature part of the manifold and contracts the positive curvature part.

-In some cases, Hamilton was able to show that this works; for example, his original breakthrough was to show that if the Riemannian manifold has positive Ricci curvature everywhere, then the above procedure can only be followed for a bounded interval of parameter values, $t\in [0,T)$ with $T<\infty$, and more significantly, that there are numbers $c_t$ such that as $t\nearrow T$, the Riemannian metrics $c_tg(t)$ smoothly converge to one of constant positive curvature.
+In some cases, Hamilton showed that this works; for example, his original breakthrough was to show that if the Riemannian manifold has positive Ricci curvature everywhere, then the above procedure can only be followed for a bounded interval of parameter values, $t\in [0,T)$ with $T<\infty$, and more significantly, that there are numbers $c_t$ such that as $t\nearrow T$, the Riemannian metrics $c_tg(t)$ smoothly converge to one of constant positive curvature.
 According to classical Riemannian geometry, the only simply-connected compact manifold which can support a Riemannian metric of constant positive curvature is the sphere.
 So, in effect, Hamilton showed a special case of the Poincaré conjecture: if a compact simply-connected 3-manifold supports a Riemannian metric of positive Ricci curvature, then it must be diffeomorphic to the 3-sphere.

 If, instead, one only has an arbitrary Riemannian metric, the Ricci flow equations must lead to more complicated singularities.
 Perelman's major achievement was to show that, if one takes a certain perspective, if they appear in finite time, these singularities can only look like shrinking spheres or cylinders.
 With a quantitative understanding of this phenomenon, he cuts the manifold along the singularities, splitting the manifold into several pieces and then continues with the Ricci flow on each of these pieces.
 This procedure is known as Ricci flow with surgery.